ade-matamala/ade-matamala/README.md

 - 👋 Hi, I’m @ade-matamala
-- 👀 I’m interested in molecular biology/biophysics
+- 👀 I’m interested in structural biology and molecular dynamic simulations
-- 🌱 I’m currently stydying a bachelor's degree in biochemistry
+- 🌱 I’m currently studying a bachelor's degree in biochemistry
 - 💞️ I’m looking to collaborate on basic projects in python

 <!---